How we breathe

-The respiratory system includes the nose, trachea (windpipe), bronchi, lungs and diaphragm, as well as the intercostal, abdominal and neck muscles.
+The respiratory system includes the nose, trachea or windpipe, bronchi, lungs, and diaphragm, as well as the intercostal, abdominal, and neck muscles.
 Together, these help a person take in air and deliver oxygen to the body.
 The nose cleans the air we breathe by filtering out dust and dirt.
 It also warms and humidifies the air.

 Certain muscles and nerves help the breathing process to happen.
-The diaphragm is located under the rib cage and is the main muscle used when breathing in (inhaling).
-It does not help a person breathe out (exhale).
-It is also the muscle that separates the chest area from the abdomen and is connected to the spinal cord by the C3, C4 and C5 nerves.
-The intercostal (rib) muscles are found between each rib.
+The diaphragm is located under the rib cage and is the main muscle used when inhaling.
+It does not help a person exhale.
+It is also the muscle that separates the chest area from the abdomen and is connected to the spinal cord by the C3, C4, and C5 nerves.
+The intercostal or rib muscles are found between each rib.

 Half of the intercostal muscles assist with breathing in and the other half assist with breathing out with force, such as during a cough or sneeze.
 The intercostals are connected to the spinal cord at the T1-T6 levels.
 The abdominal muscles do the same thing as the rib muscles that help you breathe out but are connected to the spinal cord at the T6-T12 level.